timvgl/Mumax3Mod/README.md

     + __IsFile__ - checks if file at give path exists.
 Args: path_to_file __string__
     + __IsFileMyDir__ - checks if file exists in the current used mumax directory.
 Args: filename __string__
     + __EraseOD__ - delete all files in current mumax directory
-    + __GSDIR__ - mumax3 doesnot allow strings in the script by default.
+    + __GSDIR__ - mumax3 does not allow strings in the script by default.
 If groundstates of various systems are stored in a single folder as a library this var can be assigned with the path.
 In combination with __Suffix__ and __ConcatStr__ complex groundstate ovf files can be stored using schematic names.
 See example below
     + __Suffix__ - see __GSDir__
     + __ConcStr__ - concatenate two strings.
 Args: string1, string2 __string__
     + Example for GS: